 Many propellers are deiced by an electrically heated boot on each blade.
-The boot, firmly cemented in place, receives current from a slip ring and brush assembly on the spinner bulkhead.
+The boot is firmly cemented in place, receives current from a slip ring and brush assembly on the spinner bulkhead.
 The slip ring transmits current to the deice boot.
-The centrifugal force of the spinning propeller and air blast breaks the ice particles loose from the heated blades.
+The centrifugal force of the spinning propeller and airflow breaks the ice particles loose from the heated blades.
 [Figure 1]

 Chemical Propeller Deice